CSCI3350 Introduction to Quantum Computing (2026 Spring)

 Grading Scheme

 • Midterm (40%): There will be one midterm exam.
 Although it's called a "midterm," it will actually take place in the later weeks of the course (e.g., between Week 8 and Week 15).
+The exact time of the midterm will be announced at least one week in advance.
 This scheduling ensures that the exam occurs after most of the course material has been covered.
 It also compensates for the fact that this course does not have a final exam!

 • Group Homework (14%): There will be two problem sets, each worth 7%.
 Students are allowed to form groups and submit one joint solution.
 More details will be announced later.